 4 – Conclusion

 In the end, I passed the SIE on my first try with Achievable.
-I found Achievable’s process very effective – they guide you through the content and tell you when and what to review, so you never have to worry about whether you’re doing the right thing.
+I found Achievable’s SIE exam prep course very effective – they guide you through the content and tell you when and what to review, so you never have to worry about whether you’re doing the right thing.
 This helped me with my anxiety when studying because I knew I was on a set course that worked.

 I think the SIE is worth taking for other college students or new grads looking to get into finance.
 There’s no pre-requisite and you can take it without sponsorship, so you can take it now and it looks really good on your resume.
 It shows you care about finance and can pass these tests, which are a part of life now in this industry.